 Confirm the following standards are met:

+Pervious areas must be relatively flat and if graded, the surface should be slightly concave.
 Tributary impervious square footage in no instance exceeds twice the square footage of the receiving pervious area.
 On your sketch, show rough dimensions that will confirm this criterion is met.

 Roof areas collect runoff and route it to the receiving pervious area via gutters and downspouts.